aj83854/impydance/README.md

 The first function, norm_or_comp(), asks you if the calculation to be preformed should output complex or normalized values.

-The second function, impedance(comp), takes a boolean value as an arguement and calculates complex input impedance for True, and normalized input impedance for False.
+impedance(comp) then takes a boolean value as an arguement and calculates complex input impedance for True, and normalized input impedance for False.

-You are then asked if you'd like to do another calculation, to which anything other than 'y' or 'yes' will exit the program.
+You are then asked if you'd like to run another calculation, to which anything other than 'y' or 'yes' will exit the program.

 Note: norm_or_comp() returns a boolean value, so it can be passed in as an arguement to impedance(comp).